ferion11/danrepo/README.md

 * media-gfx/mtpaint - Simple GTK+2 painting program.
 * x11-misc/gromit-mpx - Gromit-MPX is a multi-pointer GTK3 port of the original Gromit.
 * gnome-extra/yad - Yet Another Dialog.
 A tool for creating graphical dialogs from shell scripts.
 Fork of zenity.
-* media-gfx/mirage - A fast and simple image viewer based on python and GTK+ (python3 version).
 * www-client/brave-bin - Brave Web Browser binary.
 * media-fonts/ttf-wps-fonts - These are the symbol fonts required by app-office/wps-office.
 * media-fonts/catamaran - Catamaran is a 9 weight Tamil type-family.
 [See here](https://fonts.google.com/specimen/Catamaran)